 It is a purely geographical question.
-There must be a finite distance one can travel to from point A (say where I live) and point B somewhere on the other end of the globe, which is the maximum distance one can travel considering the earth is round, or spherical or spheroid or whatever.
+There must be a finite distance one can travel to from Point A (say where I live) to Point B somewhere on the other end of the globe, which is the maximum distance one can travel considering the earth is round, or spherical or spheroid or whatever.

-And so I woke up, booted my laptop and invoked Google Baba, who has the answer to every question!
-In hindsight, if Google was around when Douglas Adams was writing Hitchhiker’s Guide to the Galaxy, he could have easily found out the answer “to the Ultimate Question of Life, The Universe, and Everything”.
+And so I woke up, booted my laptop and invoked Google Baba, who has the answer to every question.
+If Google was around when Douglas Adams was writing Hitchhiker’s Guide to the Galaxy, he could have easily found the answer “to the Ultimate Question of Life, The Universe, and Everything”!

-However, not expecting a particularly brilliant answer, I keyed in the phrase “what is the farthest place on earth” and bingo Google Baba threw up a few probable answers.
+Not expecting a particularly brilliant answer, I keyed in the phrase “what is the farthest place on earth” and bingo Google threw up a few probable answers.

 His blog entry reads: “I previously thought my home state of Michigan was pretty far from here.
 I was wrong: it’s only 9,856 miles from Jakarta.
 It turns out Bogota, Colombia is close to being the absolute farthest place from Jakarta at 12,436 miles.
 (The opposite side of the globe from Michigan is a place 1,300 miles off the west coast of Australia).”

-Armed with the knowledge I set about finding the place farthest from the place I live in (though I didn’t dare even telling myself that some day I would visit the place!).
-The steps are easy in case you would like to find out yourself the place farthest from yours.
+Armed with the knowledge, I set about finding the place farthest from where I live (though I didn’t even dare tell myself that some day I would like visit the place).
+The steps are easy in case you would like to find out for yourself the place farthest from where you stay.